cosmos/ethermint-archive/docs/architecture/peg_zone.md

 The genesis state of Ethermint could specify that the smart contract holds the total supply of ETH and the parameters could be set so that Ethermint follows exactly the same inflation as Ethereum.
 This would mean that for every transaction across the peg zones CETH and ETH are either locked up or released.

+The validators can run eth nodes where they verify each transaction and generate one CETH if it is deposited in the contract.

 ## Questions
 * How can state updates on a Ethereum (PoW) be verified?